Retirement Social Security

 Drazen/Adobe financial advisor meeting with senior couple

-If you're at least 62 years old and were married for 10 or more years, you might qualify for an ex-spouse benefit.
+If you're at least 62 years old and have been married for 10 or more years, you might qualify for an ex-spouse benefit.
 You could receive up to half of your ex-spouse’s full retirement or disability amount.

 If your own benefit is greater than that of your ex-spouse, you will get the higher of the two benefits, not both.
 If you are currently remarried, you are not entitled to an ex-spouse benefit.